Billye Talmadge: Personal life

 Talmadge did not have her first relationship until two years after she began identifying as a lesbian, at which time she had finished college and taught her first year at a school.
-Her first relationship started in Seattle with Jaye “Shorty” Bell, with whom she then moved to San Francisco, where she discovered there was other literature available regarding lesbians and homosexuals.
+Her first relationship started in Seattle with Jaye "Shorty" Bell, with whom she then moved to San Francisco, where she discovered there was other literature available regarding lesbians and homosexuals.

 In the early 1950s, a personal friend left out a piece of personal correspondence between herself and Talmadge which was discovered by the local postman.
-The letter contained information on both the women's sexualities and had been written on stationary identifying Talmadge's name and place of work, which the postman then used in an attempt to blackmail Talmadge's friend for sexual favors.
-Upon finding out about this, Talmadge grew angry and looked up the closest FBI office in the phonebook.
+The letter contained information on both the women's sexualities and had been written on stationery identifying Talmadge's name and place of work, which the postman then used in an attempt to blackmail Talmadge's friend for sexual favors.
+Upon finding out about this, Talmadge grew angry and looked up the closest FBI office in the telephone book.
 The FBI office was closed when she arrived, but it was located directly above a post office, and Talmadge demanded to speak to the Oakland postmaster general.
 The postmaster general set up a meeting with the postal inspector, who questioned Talmadge on whether the contents of the letter could be construed as pornography.
 Talmadge denied this and stated when asked that it was a letter that the post inspector would feel comfortable letting his teenage daughter read if needed.
 The postal inspector got in contact with the Seattle authorities, who placed the postman under arrest for tampering with federal property and blackmail, both of which were tried as felonies.
 Talmadge cited this experience as a driving factor in her work in educating gay and lesbian youth in order to make them less vulnerable to both legal authorities and individual blackmail.

-Talmadge spent twenty years with her long-time partner, Berkley professor and Cherokee activist Marcia Herndon, who died in 1997.
+Talmadge spent twenty years with her long-time partner, Berkley professor and ethnomusicologist Marcia Herndon, who died in 1997.